Universal Design for Learning

 The Standards identify the knowledge and skills students need in order to be successful in college and careers.
 The intent is that “All students must have the opportunity to learn and meet the same high standards if they are to access the knowledge and skills necessary in their post–high school lives. ...
 The Standards should also be read as allowing for the widest possible range of students to participate fully from the outset” (State Standards Initiative).

 Instruction for students with disabilities must incorporate supports and accommodations, including:

 - Those designed to meet the unique needs of these students and to enable their access to the general education curriculum6.

 - An IEP which includes annual goals aligned with grade-level academic.

 - Teachers and specialized instructional support personnel who are prepared and qualified to deliver high-quality, evidence-based, individualized instruction and support services.

 Students with disabilities may need additional supports and services, such as:

-- Instructional supports for learning - based on the principles of Universal Design for Learning (UDL) - which foster student engagement by presenting information in multiple ways and allowing for diverse avenues of action and expression.
+- Instructional supports for learning - based on the principles of UDL - which foster student engagement by presenting information in multiple ways and allowing for diverse avenues of action and expression.

 - Instructional accommodations (Thompson, Morse, Sharpe & Hall, 2005) - changes in materials or procedures - which do not change the standards but allow students to learn within the framework of the State Standards.

 - AT devices and services to ensure access to the general education curriculum and the State Standards.